 Energy

-The Energy Taskforce identifies, prioritizes, and implements projects to increase energy efficiency and conservation practices in existing buildings on campus.
+The Energy Taskforce identifies, prioritizes, and implements projects and policies to improve energy efficiency and conservation in existing buildings on campus.

 Initiatives